Daniel Amsterdam

 He/Him

-Dan Amsterdam's research and teaching focus on modern U.S. political history, urban history, and the history of American social policy.
-He has authored or co-authored scholarship that has appeared in the Journal of American History, the Journal of Urban History, the Journal of Urban Affairs, the History of Education Quarterly, and in essay collections focused on American politics and political economy.
-His book, Roaring Metropolis: Businessmen’s Campaign for a Civic Welfare State, was published by the University of Pennsylvania Press in 2016.
-Among other projects, he is working on an intellectual and political history tracing efforts to curtail and eventually end school desegregation in the United States in the late twentieth and early twenty-first centuries.
-A former Visiting Scholar at the American Academy of Arts and Sciencies and the recipient of multiple other national fellowships and grants, he has received the Outstanding Teacher of the Year Award from the student advisory board of Georgia Tech's Ivan Allen College of Liberal Arts and has twice been awarded Georgia Tech's Class of 1940 Course Survey Teaching Effectiveness Award.
+Dan Amsterdam's research and teaching focus on modern U.S. political history, urban history, and the history of U.S. social and educational policy.
+He is currently completing a book that traces conservative efforts to limit court-ordered school desegregation and, more recently, voluntary school integration programs from the late 1960s through the present.
+It is under contract with the University of Pennsylvania Press.
+In addition to his first book, Roaring Metropolis: Businessmen’s Campaign for a Civic Welfare State, he has authored or co-authored scholarship that has appeared in the Journal of American History, the Journal of Urban History, the Journal of Urban Affairs, the History of Education Quarterly, and in essay collections focused on American politics and political economy.
+A former Visiting Scholar at the American Academy of Arts and Sciencies, he has received the Outstanding Teacher of the Year Award from the student advisory board of Georgia Tech's Ivan Allen College of Liberal Arts and has twice been awarded Georgia Tech's Class of 1940 Course Survey Teaching Effectiveness Award.
+He has served as the School of History and Sociology's graduate director and as its undergraduate director.

 Education: